Spielberg (film): Interviews

 Interviews with Karen Allen, Benedict Cumberbatch, Anthony Hopkins and Jude Law were also conducted but not included in the final film.

-Archive Footage was also shown of Joan Crawford, Goldie Hawn, Amy Irving, Marcia Lucas, Dan Rather, Dinah Shore, Sasha Spielberg, & Theo Spielberg.
+Archive footage was also shown of Joan Crawford, Goldie Hawn, Amy Irving, Marcia Lucas, Dan Rather, Dinah Shore, Sasha Spielberg, and Theo Spielberg.

 † = Person interviewed died prior to the documentary's airing.

 Production

 The documentary was announced in July 2017 by HBO, with it set to air on October 7 later that year.
 A trailer for the documentary was released in September, with a list of those interviewed released as well.

 Release

 Prior to its October 7 airing on the HBO channel, the documentary was screened at the 2017 New York Film Festival.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 37 reviews and an average rating of 7.6/10.
-The website's critical consensus reads, "Spielberg takes a behind-the-scenes look at one of modern cinema's most spellbinding talents, with absorbing — albeit somewhat uncritical — results."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 71 out of 100 based 14 critics, indicating "generally favorable reviews".
+The website's critical consensus reads, "Spielberg takes a behind-the-scenes look at one of modern cinema's most spellbinding talents, with absorbing—albeit somewhat uncritical—results."
+On Metacritic, the film has a weighted average score of 71 out of 100 based 14 critics, indicating "generally favorable reviews".